build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 By reading the logs, you can see that Karpenter:

 * Noticed there were 10 pending pods, and decided that can fit all pods in only one node.
-* Is considering the kubelet and kube-proxy `Daemonsets` (2 additional pods), and it’s aggregating all resources need for 12 pods.
+* Is considering the kubelet and kube-proxy `Daemonsets` (2 additional pods), and is aggregating all resources need for 12 pods.
 Moreover, Karpenter noticed that 100 instance types match these requirements.
 * Launched an `m5.2xlarge` Spot Instance in `eu-west-1b` as this was the pool with more spare capacity with lowest price.

 ## Step 5: Spread Pods Within Multiple AZs

 Karpenter launched only one node for all pending pods.
-However, putting all eggs in the same basket is not recommended as if you lose that node, you’ll need to wait for Karpenter to provision a replacement node (which can be fast, but still, you’ll have an impact).
-To avoid this, and make the workload more highly available, let’s spread the pods within multiple AZs.
+However, putting all your eggs in the same basket is not recommended, as if you lose that node, you’ll need to wait for Karpenter to provision a replacement node (which can be fast, but still, you’ll see an impact).
+To avoid this, and to make the workload more highly available, let’s spread the pods within multiple AZs.
 Let’s configure a [Topology Spread Constraint (TSP)](https://karpenter.sh/docs/concepts/scheduling/#topology-spread) within the `Deployment`.

 Before you continue, remove the stateless `Deployment`: